 In the historical context, the small properties started to receive special policy attention in the nineties, with explicit inclusion in the rural credit policy first (the PRONAF program), and in the food security program (the PAA) later.
 These efforts aim to support small producers, alleviating rural poverty and, at the same time, increasing food security.
-The chances of success of those small farms, at this point, however, seem to be restricted to a small share of the identified 2.5 million small producers in Brazil, those able to be included in modernization process via policy stimulus.
+The chances of success of those small farms, at this point, however, seem to be restricted to a small share of the identified 2.5 million small producers30 in Brazil, those able to be included in modernization process via policy stimulus.
 For the largest part of those small producers, however, the future is uncertain, and the efforts to support them seem to be more complex, including actions in the field of social assistance, besides the agricultural policy.
 This is a valid effort, however, that should be accompanied of educational policies to prepare the next generations to engage in a different activity, either rural or not, or to move to the urban centers in conditions to be absorbed by the urban labor market.

 This raises important points for consideration.
 Brazil has attracted a lot of international attention recently, for many different reasons.
 In agriculture, specially, the successful experience of occupation of the Brazilian cerrados is worldwide recognized as the result of a combination of many different policies in the fields of agricultural research, credit and rural extension.
 This has led to a series of initiatives in the field of international cooperation, as is the case of the creation of EMBRAPA offices in Africa, with the explicit aim of ...
 "Help, promote and foment social development and economic development through technology transfer and knowledge and experiences sharing in the field of agriculture research".
 The Brazilian experience with policies for small agriculture as a goal of economic development, however, is limited and recent.
-The extent to which the biological http://www.embrapa.br/a\embrapa/labex/africa/Escritorio\Africa/.
-Author's free translation.
+The extent to which the biological and processes innovations - the Embrapa's expertise - are the determinant factors for the success of the small properties is not completely clear, and other structural factors have to be carefully taken into account when dealing with the development of small agriculture.

-With farm areas less than 10 ha.
+30 With farm areas less than 10 ha.